 Because FilmRecord is a jOOQ TableRecord, the rewrite reads film_language_id_fkey from the catalog and emits a column-keyed DataLoader for the language child. @sourceRow would be redundant here and is rejected at classify time. @splitQuery is also unnecessary on these fields: classifyChildFieldOnResultType never inspects it on record-parent table-bound fields, which are DataLoader-batched unconditionally.

-Smallest jOOQ-record fixture: FilmCard @record(record: {className: "…FilmRecord"}) with a single scalar projection filmId: Int @field(name: "film_id").
+Smallest jOOQ-record fixture: FilmCard (backed by FilmRecord, reflected from its producer) with a single scalar projection filmId: Int @field(name: "film_id").
 Read-paths into and out of FilmCard flow through FilmRecord instances; only the PK is set when the parent is constructed via @externalField's Field<FilmRecord> shape, and other columns are batch-fetched on demand.

 Accessor inference on free-form parents